mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

   as it will increase the script run time from seconds to 10-30 minutes.

-*Note: Due to the complexity of the Polaris instrument definition it will take Mantid up to 10 minutes to load your first data set for this instrument.
+*Note: Due to the complexity of the Polaris instrument definition it will take Mantid up to 10 minutes to load your first data set for this instrument.*
-Subsequent loads will take seconds so please be patient.*

 .. code-block:: python